Dog & Cat -Medical

 – At what age does my pet need to be protected from heartworms?

-Heartworm preventative treatment should be started at our pet’s first vaccination appointment at 8 weeks of age.
-Adult dogs should be tested for the presence of heartworms before prevention is started.
+Heartworm preventative treatment should be started at your pet’s first vaccination appointment at 8 weeks of age.
+Dogs over the age of six months should be tested for the presence of heartworms before prevention is started.

 – How is my pet tested for heartworms?